top of page

 Supported by Rabinovich foundation, SVT, Keshet Makers space (NM)

-This work navigates the layered experience of war—external and internal.
-It moves through personal and political geographies: Israel-Palestine, Ukraine, ancestral memory.
+This work navigates the layered experience of war, external and internal.
+It moves through personal and political geographies: Israel-Palestine, Ukraine, my home.

 Choreography: Maya Schwartz